 - Ice cream or whipped cream for serving

 - 12- inch cast iron skillet or disposable aluminum pan

-In a large bowl, whisk together sugar, cornstarch, and cinnamon.
+- In a large bowl, whisk together sugar, cornstarch, cinnamon, and salt.
 Add berries and lemon juice to bowl.
 Toss gently to coat.
 Set aside to macerate while making the biscuit dough.